RobBlackwell/braid/README.md

 messages so that they can be decoupled from specific web frameworks, servers and clients.

-This allows web applications to be modelled as simple request handler functions that take a request and return a response.
+Web applications can be modelled as simple request handler functions that take an HTTP request and return an HTTP response.

+Higher order functions can then be used to compose these handlers to provide functionality such as authentication and routing.

 ## Concepts